 CUC offers extensive graduate-level programs in education, with options for advanced degrees and additional certificates—supporting your professional development needs throughout your teaching career.

 General Course Information

-Pedagogy coursework includes the foundations of early childhood education, literacy, language development, psychology, and methods for teaching the exceptional learner.
-Methods classes will teach you how to teach art, music, reading, writing, math, science and social science to young children.
-Additionally, you will learn how to develop and organize curriculum for the early childhood classroom.
+You will take methods classes that teach you how to teach art, music, literacy, movement, play, infant toddler care,math, science and social science to young children.
+You will also learn how to develop and organize curriculum for the early childhood classroom.
 You will observe and teach in classrooms throughout the program.
 This provides experience in teaching students in actual classroom settings.

 The Early Childhood Education Center (ECEC), located in the state-of-the-art Christopher Center for Learning and Leadership, is a laboratory school for CUC.
 Recently recognized as one of the top 100 programs in the United States, this exceptional early childhood education center provides pre-professional learning opportunities for teacher candidates.
-The center provides students with the opportunities to observe, participate and evaluate a variety of experiences with children from birth to age 6.
+The center provides students with the opportunities to observe, participate and evaluate a variety of experiences with children from birth to age six.